Get new jobs like this by emailEdit your preferences | Unsubscribe easily Send Me Jobs

 Effectively, Practice Nurses work within the private sector, and that brings a range of pros and cons.

 Your salary may not increase for years, but then you may be given a large increase at once.

 Your holiday entitlement could be significantly worse than in the NHS, but you might have far more flexibility.

 The private sector is full of opportunity, but full of drawbacks too.

 So, when considering a career in practice nursing, consider how much you’d benefit from working inside or outside the NHS.

-View our latest roles above, or if you can’t find what you’re looking for, create an account and register your CV here and we’ll send you the latest roles as soon as they come up.
+Or if you can’t find what you’re looking for, create an account and register your CV here and we’ll send you the latest roles as soon as they come up.